bparanj/crystal/electronics/design/optocoupler.md

 1. child :

 An optocoupler is like a special bridge for electricity.
 On one side, there's a tiny light bulb.
 When electricity makes this bulb shine, a special eye on the other side sees the light and lets electricity flow there too.
-But the two sides never ly touch each other!
+But the two sides never touch each other!

 2. teenager :